National Association of Accountants and Auditors of Uzbekistan

-The NAAA Uz was founded in 1992 and is one of the oldest professional organizations in the Republic of Uzbekistan, uniting both accountants and auditors.
+NAAA Uz was founded in 1992 as a voluntary membership organization and is one of the oldest professional organizations in the Republic of Uzbekistan, uniting both accountants and auditors.
 Its mission is to assist with the development of the accountancy profession and the adoption and implementation of international standards.
 The mandate of NAAA Uz is to provide assistance to its members by carrying out educational and continuing professional development programs, maintaining a QA review program for its member audit firms, investigating and disciplining its members, providing consulting services, and advising the regulator on the accounting and auditing legislation.
-In addition to being an Associate member of IFAC, the NAAA Uz is an associated member of the Asian-Oceanian Standards Setters Group.
+In addition to being an Associate member of IFAC, the NAAA Uz is an associate member of the Asian-Oceanian Standards Setters Group (AOSSG).

 Statements of Membership Obligation (SMO)

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.

 Under the Law on Auditing Activity of 1992, audit firms are required to pass an annual rating review performed by professional accountancy organizations (PAOs).
 The reviews include obtaining a certificate of passing an external quality assurance (QA) review.
 As of 2019, there is no legal requirement for a mandatory QA review for auditors other than the abovementioned for audit firms.
 PAOs, through a Cabinet of Ministers Resolution No. 274 of 2017, are currently authorized to conduct QA reviews of their members on a voluntary basis.